wp-plugins/ad-inserter/readme.txt

 *   Posts
 *   Pages

-For display positions Before Title and Widget you can select additional pages where the ads can be displayed:
+For display positions Before Excerpt, After Excerpt, Before Title and Widget you can select additional pages where the ads can be displayed:

 *   Homepage
 *   Category pages